The Lander Cairn Powerbank Is Shining The Way For All Other Lanterns

 AXISGO (Aquatech)

 Aquatech have been around for years making submersible camera housing and other protective gear, at the highest quality.
-After making very specific products for a certain target market, Aquatech have now jumped into the global market of the smart phone with their AXISGO iPhone underwater case and we managed have a play with it.
+After making very specific products for a certain target market, Aquatech has now jumped into the global market of the smartphone with their AXISGO iPhone underwater case and we managed to have a play with it.

-Barz Optics is an Australian based family company located at Burleigh Heads in Queensland on the east coast of Australia.
+Barz Optics is an Australian-based family company located at Burleigh Heads in Queensland on the east coast of Australia.
 They offer a huge range of optics and frame types for any situation.
-Floating models, kids polarised models, melanin infused polarised sunglass lenses, polarised lenses with bifocal reader, prescription lenses….
+Floating models, kids’ polarised models, melanin-infused polarised sunglass lenses, polarised lenses with a bifocal reader, and prescription lenses….

 New products at the show included their latest floating model, the Polarised Photochromic BiFocal Reader – the Cabo, as well as the new kids floating polarised model, the Grom.
-They’ve also released a cycling focused model which have been very popular with the cycling community to date.
-We recommend you checking them out.
+They’ve also released a cycling-focused model which has been very popular with the cycling community to date.
+We recommend you check them out.

 LifeStraw started in 1994 with their first filter that could remove Guinea worm larvae from water.
 It then evolved into a more effective pipe form in 1999 and is essentially the design you see today.
 Since then, more than 37 million LifeStraw Guinea Worm filters have contributed to the near-eradication of the disease.

 The design is simple, elegant and highly effective at removing 99.9999% of waterborne bacteria, including E. coli and salmonella.
-It weighs only 57grams and can be placed into your pack or pocket.
+It weighs only 57 grams and can be placed in your pack or pocket.
 You can literally drop down to a dirty puddle and suck it up.
-The effect it has had on third world communities has been hugely impactful.
+The effect it has had on third-world communities has been hugely impactful.

-LifeStraw now have a range of products from the individual LifeStraw, LifeStraw Go, LifeStraw Mission and the LifeStraw Family.
-Plus, for each LifeStraw that is purchased, one school child in a developing community receives safe drinking water for an entire school year.
+LifeStraw now has a range of products from the individual LifeStraw, LifeStraw Go, LifeStraw Mission and the LifeStraw Family.
+Plus, for each LifeStraw that’s purchased, one school child in a developing community receives safe drinking water for an entire school year.

 One of the main purposes of attending the ORA 2017 show was to discover new brands.
 One such brand is UQUIP.
 A small company based in Bad Bramstedt in Northern Germany (close to Hamburg).
 They produce a range of camping products such as stools, beds, portable storage, mats and lights.